 Air pollution is an umbrella term for lots of different types of pollution in the air around us.

 All these pollutants can be inhaled and absorbed into your body.
-Different types of pollution are caused by different things, and can affect your body in different ways.
-For the most part, air pollution is invisible to the naked eye, so just because you can’t see it, doesn’t mean it’s not there.
+Different types of pollution are caused by different activities and behaviours and can affect your body and the environment in different ways.

 Use the buttons below to jump to specific pollutants, or scroll down to find out about them all.